kumitterer/kumify/INSTALL.md

 ### Basic configuration

-Any configuration you have to do takes place in a localsettings.py file in the project's root directory.
-Copy the provided localsettings.dist.py to localsettings.py and make any modifications you may need.
+Any configuration you have to do takes place in a settings.ini file in the project's root directory.
+Copy the provided settings.dist.ini to settings.ini and make any modifications you may need.
 The options are documented within that file.

 ### Prepare database